Running Pipelines

 Stateless Runners

 Pipeline runners are stateless and safe to reuse.
+Steps are resolved fresh from the container for each run, to honor service lifetime.
 You can execute the same runner multiple times with different contexts:

 var first = new SampleContext();